×

 What advice to expats in Dusseldorf have about housing?

 "When looking for housing in Dusseldorf, it is important to research the area thoroughly and make sure it is a safe and comfortable place to live.
 It is also important to consider the cost of living in the area, as prices can vary significantly depending on the neighborhood.
 Additionally, it is important to be aware of the local rental laws and regulations, as they can vary from city to city.
-Finally, it is recommended to use a reputable real estate agent or rental agency to help with the search, as they can provide valuable advice and assistance," said an expat in Dusseldorf.
+Finally, it is recommended to use a reputable real estate agent or rental agency to help with the search, as they can provide valuable advice and assistance," remarked one expat living in Dusseldorf.

 What are medical services in Dusseldorf like?